Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Numerical Evaluation

-To evaluate the re-training procedure of~\eqref{eq:w-online-update} for time-varying channels, the convergence of the weight update policy is given in Fig.~\ref{fig:online-retraining} for various \gls{AR} factors.
-The accuracy is normalized with respect to the one achievable by \eqref{eq:LS-solution}'s \gls{LS} solution over the complete data.
-It can be inferred that, as the channel moves to its next state, very few updates are needed to re-tune the XL-\gls{MIMO}-\gls{ELM} to achieve its previous performance, even in low \gls{AR} regimes.
+To evaluate the re-training procedure of~\eqref{eq:w-online-update} for \gls{TV} channels, the convergence of the weight update policy is given in Fig.~\ref{fig:online-retraining} for various \gls{AR} factors.
+The accuracy is normalized with respect to the one achievable by \eqref{eq:training}'s \gls{LS} solution over the complete data.
+It can be inferred that, as the channel moves to its next state, very few updates (each executed within approx. $ 0.4$~ms) are needed to re-tune the XL-\gls{MIMO}-\gls{ELM} to achieve its previous performance, even in low \gls{AR} regimes.
 It is finally evident that high AR factors enable faster convergence.